whiteSnow0213/upwork-readness-test/README.md

 #### Which of the following statements about starting to work on a job is true?

 - [ ] start the work as soon as the client has sent you a message throgh upwork
 - [x] start the work only once the client has sent you an offer, you have accepted the offer on the platform, and your contract appears in the

-	####### My Jobs> all Contracts tab
+###### My Jobs> all Contracts tab

+#### Q8.
+Upwork's Terms of Servie help users stay safe and maintain a trustworthy marketplace.
+#### Which of the following statements about upwork's Terms of Service are true?

+- [x] you commit to keeping client relationships on upwork for at least 24 months, unless you or your client pays a conversion fee to take the relationship off the marketplace
+- [x] Soliciting or accepting payment from an upwork client off the platform is violation of upwork's Terms of Service
+- [x] You can only have ONE upwork account.
+This one account ives you access to any account type you may need including : freelancer, client, agency
+- [ ] You can share your account credentials with other users